eggswithtoast/emotions/ch1-fingerprints.md

 Next step: measure the body.
 You can do this by having people make a face that should correspond to an emotion and measuring skin conductance (sweat) and arm tension.
 You read that right, the theory was that making a face will induce that emotion, and trigger a physical response.
 This actually *kinda* worked, but not quite.
-There was not enough resolution to distinguish between similar enough emotions, and the feedback mechanism was probably due to people actually identify the emotions based on the face and thus thinking about something that would cause them to feel something.
+There was not enough resolution to distinguish between similar enough emotions, and the feedback mechanism was probably due to people actually identifying the emotions based on the face and thus thinking about something that would cause them to feel something.
 Making a face without any context or expectation doesn't do the same thing.

 It is known that studies ended up finding essentially different fingerprints for what should have been the same emotion.
 There is too much variation in the way one can